ibm-cloud-docs/pattern-oracle-rac-on-powervs/reference-architecture-oracle-rac-on-powervs.md

 8. Direct Link (2.0) and Transit Gateway are used to connect PowerVS environment the core workload hosting the Oracle RAC application and databases to a management VPC where various management tools can be deployed

-9. Get visibility into the performance and health of your resources by configuring the [monitoring](/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-view-ui) and [activity tracker](/docs/power-iaas?topic=power-iaas-at-events), observability components
+9. Get visibility into the performance and health of your resources by configuring the [monitoring](/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-view-ui) and [Cloud Logs](/docs/cloud-logs), observability components

 ## Design scope